 Beginning in 1942, Point Molate served as a U.S. Navy fuel storage and transfer facility.
 It closed on September 30, 1995 under the U.S. Department of Defense Base Realignment and Closure Act of 1990.
 The Navy sold 218 acres of the property to the City of Richmond for one dollar in September 2003.
 Transfer of the remaining land was completed in March 2010 under an Early Transfer Cooperative Agreement under which the Navy provided the City with $28.5 million for a cleanup approach agreed upon by the parties and the Regional Water Quality Control Board.
 The cleanup has been largely completed, but monitoring for potential pollutants continues.

-On Nov.
-24, 2004 the City of Richmond entered into a Land Disposition Agreement with Upstream Point Molate LLC to sell former Naval Fuel Depot Point Molate for $50 million.
-In 2011, the Richmond City Council and the Bureau of Indian Affairs rejected the tribal gambling casino proposed by Upstream and the Guideville Band of Pomo Indians following certification of a Final Environmental Impact Report and federal EIS.
+_On Nov.
+24, 2004 the City of Richmond entered into a Land Disposition Agreement (LDA) with Upstream Point Molate LLC and the Guidiville Tribe of Pomo Indians to sell former Naval Fuel Depot Point Molate for $50 million.
+In 2011, the Richmond City Council and the Bureau of Indian Affairs rejected the proposed tribal gambling casino following certification of a Final Environmental Impact Report and federal EIS.
 On February 3, 2015, the federal district court ruled in favor of the City on a lawsuit filed by Upstream and the Guideville Band in 2012.
 However, the plaintiffs filed an appeal to the Ninth Circuit Court of Appeals.
 Settlement of the litigation was announced via an April 12, 2018 letter from City Manager Bill Lindsay.
 Major terms include:

-- The City will make a decision on land use entitlements for Point Molate by no later than April 2020 in a manner that is generally consistent with the Point Molate Reuse Plan, which was first adopted by the City Council in 1997.
-This deadline was extended to Sept.
-30, 2020 due to COVID-10 epidemic.
+- the The City will make a decision on land use entitlements for Point Molate by no later than April 2020 in a manner that is generally consistent with the Point Molate Reuse Plan, which was first adopted by the City Council in 1997.
+This deadline was extended due to COVID-10 epidemic and an LDA with new developer Suncal as described below.

 - The Reuse Plan includes a development scenario at Point Molate with 670 residential units and preservation of at least 70 percent of the 275 acres at Point Molate as open space.